stevertaylor/NX01/README.md

-can direct NX01 to your particular pulsar using either (i) `parfile` and `timfile` command-line arguments (full path needed); (ii) a full path for `psrlist`, and `psrStartIndex` and `psrEndIndex` commands to let the code know which position in the list it should select; or finally (iii) `from-h5` with a full path for `psrlist`, and `psrStartIndex` and `psrEndIndex` commands to let the code know which position in the list it should select
+can direct NX01 to your particular pulsar using either (i) `parfile` and `timfile` command-line arguments (full path needed); (ii) a full path for `psrlist`, and `psrStartIndex` and `psrEndIndex` commands to let the code know which position in the list it should select (pythonic indexing is used); or finally (iii) `from-h5` with a full path for `psrlist`, and `psrStartIndex` and `psrEndIndex` commands to let the code know which position in the list it should select